MartinHH/cratetom3u/README.md

 the missing `/` using the `-a` option:

 ```
-MyMachine:~ myuser$ cratetom3u -i ~/Music/_Serato_/Crates/Example.crate -o ~/Example.m3u -a /
+MyMachine:~ myuser$ cratetom3u -a / ~/Music/_Serato_/Crates/ ~/CrateM3Us/
-[CrateToM3U]: Wrote 50 tracks to /Users/MyUser/Example.m3u
 ```

-On a Mac with Serato installed to its default location, the above command should create a working `m3u` file that can be used with VLC, Itunes etc.
+On a Mac with Serato installed to its default location, the above command should create working `.m3u` files that can be used with VLC, Itunes etc.